RTIInternational/SMART/smart-docs/docs/faq.rst

 I accidentally mislabeled an observation.
 How do I correct my mistake?
 ***********************************************************************

 If you accidentally mislabel a document during the coding process, you can re-label the observation in the "History" tab of the annotation page.
-Re-labelling is only unavailable if:

- * An Admin has provided a final label on a skipped document,
- * An Admin has provided a final label on an IRR document with coder disagreement.
+Re-labelling is only unavailable if the data was used for IRR and was either resolved due to coder agreement, or an Admin provided a final label after coder disagreement.

 .. warning::
 	When using active learning, data labels modified on the History tab will not change the model accuracy metrics of past batches displayed on the Active Learning tab of the Admin page, but instead, will update the data for the next model re-training.